malls/headersender/README.md

 - npm install
 - npm start

-if you want to use a port besides 3000, create a .env file containing "PORT=whateverport" in the main directory
+if you want to use a port besides 3000, create a .env file containing "RESTPORT=whateverport" in the main directory